Jose Trevino Player Props: Yankees vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff is 22nd in MLB with a collective 8.4 strikeouts per nine innings.
+- The Dodgers pitching staff ranks 23rd in the league with a collective 8.4 strikeouts per nine innings.

-- The Dodgers have a 4.46 team ERA that ranks 20th across all league pitching staffs.
+- The Dodgers' 4.45 team ERA ranks 20th among all league pitching staffs.

-- Dodgers pitchers combine to rank 20th in baseball in home runs surrendered (68 total, 1.2 per game).
+- The Dodgers rank 22nd in baseball in home runs allowed (71 total, 1.2 per game).

-- In his most recent time out on Saturday against the Tampa Bay Rays, the lefty tossed five innings, giving up four earned runs while surrendering six hits.
+- In his last appearance on Thursday, April 20, the righty tossed three innings against the Chicago Cubs, allowing two earned runs while surrendering five hits.

+- In four games this season, the 26-year-old has amassed an 8.44 ERA and 7.9 strikeouts per nine innings, while allowing a batting average of .313 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.